TankEngine-ish/OAuth2_Login_Application/README.md

 # OAuth_Project

-This is a small Node application that I registered with Google in order to test and play around with OAuth2.
+This is a small Node application that I registered with Google in order to test and play around with OAuth2, cookies

 # Generating certificates.